 GET {folderId} targeting the contained subfolder Id’s received in step #1 in order to display the name of the folder (provided in path element of the response)

 R01 removes references to CPM/RCS wording from the earlier version of this CR.

+R02 incorporates comments received in ARC CC held on Aug.
+20, 2013.